Learn more about our Advertising Disclosure

 Rustic food Air pollution

-Other things to consider for your Iowa to Indiana movetoggle
+Other things to consider for your Iowa to Indiana move

 • State regulator: You can verify a Indiana moving license and its status on the state regulator’s official website.

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form so that all your mail will get properly forwarded to Indiana.
+• Change of address: Make sure to submit your USPS change of address form at least a week before moving.
+Once you set your move date, your mail will start forwarding to Indiana right on schedule.
 Get started here.

-• Mover's insurance: Interstate moving companies are required under federal law to provide basic insurance — also called “released value protection” — free of charge to all moving customers.
+• Mover’s insurance: By law, interstate movers have to give you basic insurance known as “released value protection” at no extra cost.
 Opt for Released Value Protection – a budget-friendly choice with no extra cost from movers, though coverage is limited to 60 cents per pound.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, reimbursement is just $15.
-To ensure coverage for your items' full value, discuss alternative options with your chosen moving company or consider third-party insurance providers.
+To ensure coverage for your items’ full value, discuss alternative options with your chosen moving company or consider third-party insurance providers.

 While you’re in Indiana, you won’t be bored.
 These are some of the coolest places to visit in your new home state: